YutzinVR/vrc-osc-contact-velocity/README.md

  ```cmd
 python main.py
 ```
 6. Run the haptice device server (eg. GiggleTech OSC router).
+Make sure to configure the correct IP, port, and parameter addresses to listen to this contact velocity server.
 Ensure that your haptic device is turned on.
 7. Open VRChat.

 ## Credits